Sunday, January 12, 2025

 Beyond Resolutions: Choosing a Word of the Year

 Facing forward, we can imagine how the coming year might look.
 Again, we don't live in the future, we dwell in the present.
-Making resolutions can bring the focus to much into the specifics of (let's be real here) an UNKOWN future.
+Making resolutions can bring the focus too much into the specifics of (let's be real here) an UNKOWN future.
 Instead of focusing on specific outcomes, I invite you to choose a word of the year.
 This word should embody the essence of what you hope to cultivate within yourself throughout the year.
 For example, your word might be "joy," "growth," "peace," or "creativity."

 A year might be too much to wrap your mind around.
 Perhaps that word is good, but not enough.
 In that case, consider imagining the future by season.